Do you know the cost price of your product?

-For our example we use £12K p.a.
+For our example we use £12K p.a. as your total annual overheads.
 (PS your figure will not be as perfectly round as this!)

-To keep her millinery studio running with these overheads she needs to generate at least £250 every week plus a salary to cover personal living expenses.
-Even if she doesn’t sell anything she will need to cover both these costs.
+It’s very likely that your overheads, in particular your studio costs, is one of the biggest costs for your business.
+It’s often higher than the salary you want or need!
 Therefore it is really important to keep your overheads as low as possible, especially when you are just starting out.
-See if you can share a studio or work from home to minimise your costs and to get your crafts business off the ground.
+See if you can share a studio or work from home to minimise your costs and to get your business off the ground.

-How much salary you need or want depends on many personal circumstances, such as where you live and with whom you live, and what you want or need to have the lifestyle you want.
+How much salary you need or want depends on many personal circumstances, such as your expectations, additional income, where you live and with whom you live, and what you want or need to have the lifestyle you want.

 This is your hourly overhead costs + hourly wage = £ 15.62 + £28.65 = £ 44.27

-Step4: Calculate how long it will take you to produce one product
+Step4: How long will it take you to produce one product?

 Step 5: Calculate the total material costs